Kenneth S. Goldstein

 Kenneth S. Goldstein (March 17, 1927 – November 11, 1995) was an American folklorist, educator and record producer and a "prime mover" in the American Folk Music Revival.

 Early life and education

-Goldstein was born in Brooklyn to Tillie Horowitz from Rega, Latvia and Irving Martin Goldstein from London, England.
+Goldstein was born in Brooklyn to Tillie Horowitz from Riga, Latvia and Irving Martin Goldstein from London, England.

 After military service in the US Army, Goldstein earned bachelor's and master's degrees in business administration from the City College of New York in 1949 and 1951 respectively.

 Recordings

 Whilst working as a statistician for Fairchild Productions, Goldstein developed his interest in folklife and particularly folksong of North American and the British Isles, becoming an important figure in the nascent folk music recording scene.
 He acted as folk music director for Stinson Records, Folkways Records and Riverside Records, and folk and blues director for Prestige Records.
 He estimated that by the mid-1950s he was recording 60 albums per year.

 In total, he produced and recorded over 500 recordings in the 1950s and 1960s, including recordings by Ewan MacColl and A.L.
 Lloyd, Jean Ritchie, Reverend Gary Davis, Sara Cleveland, the Clancy Brothers and Tommy Makem.
 Some of these have been hailed as "milestones" in the histories of their respective genres.

 The albums he recorded for Prestige Records (and its subsidiary Bluesville Records) with blues pioneers like Reverend Gary Davis, Lightnin' Hopkins, Sonny Terry, Brownie McGhee, Lead Belly, had a profound effect on American blues and rock and roll.

 The Clancy Brothers' albums introduced the guitar and the "ballad-group" sound into mainstream Irish folk music.

 Goldstein's recordings of MacColl and Lloyd were among the first English and Scottish albums ever recorded in the US and they opened up a vast new market that transformed the folk scene.

 Goldstein's liner notes for many of these albums established him as an expert in folksong.